Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please call the Utilities Department at 575-534-6365 to inquire about water or sewer availability.

-Water sample kits can be purchased for $25 at City Hall.
+Water sample kits can be purchased for $40 at City Hall.
 City Hall is located at 101 W Broadway Street or the corner of Broadway and Bullard Streets.
+You may also call City Hall at 575-538-3731, select option 1 and option 1 again to speak to a utility billing clerk to schedule an appointment for the purchase.

 Yes.
 The lab takes samples for analysis Monday through Thursday.
-However, you will pay double ($50) to have your water sample analyzed on our off-days.
+However, you will pay $60 to have your water sample analyzed on our off-days.

 Anyone can pull a water sample for private wells.
 If you have a WSS number or are a municipality, water association, or water provider then a certified sampler must be the one to take the sample.